||Ambient, EDM (Electronic Dance Music), Electronica, House, Orchestral

 - C418 confirmed via Discord that the track name does not refer to any living or dead political leader.

-- Additionally, the back of the CD release notes that Excursions was created in the following cities:
+- The back of the CD release notes that Excursions was created in the following cities:

 - Berlin (Germany)